Mephiles/torntools_extension/README.md

 **OC finish times**: Show the date and time when an OC is ready
 **Simplified Armory**: Group all similar events into one in Faction Armory
 **Modified Profile headings**: Format Profile headings as [STATUS ICON] [USERNAME] [ID]
+**Estimated gym progress**: Gives a rough estimate of how much Energy is needed to unlock next gym
+**Hide upgrade button**: Hides the Upgrade button and message on Home page
+**Hide icons**: Gives ability to hide any icon from the navbar

 **API requests**: